Hives/makers-notes/week-1/week-1.md

 - Pair using the driver-navigator style
 - Follow an effective debugging process
 - Describe some basic OO principles like encapsulation, SRP
-  - Alice says we'll be doing a lot of this in Week 2, so less important for Week 1
+  - Alice says we'll be doing a lot of this in Week 2, so less important for Week 1ls

+### Test drive a simple program

+### Pair using the driver navigator style

+### Follow an effective debugging practice

+Alice led a debugging workshop.
+My notes are [here](debugging-workshop.md)

+### Basic OOP

 ## Coach wisdom